wyy-code/wyy-code.github.io/_pages/about.md

 The Wechat official account of the College of Science, BUPT

 # 🏃 Hobbies
-I used to be a member of BUPT’s varsity team and once *ranked 5th* in the amateur division for hammer throw in Beijing (北京高校非专业组链球第五).
+I used to be a member of BUPT’s varsity team and once *ranked 5th* in the amateur division for hammer throw in Beijing (首都高校田径联赛乙组链球第五).
 Beyond that, I enjoy playing basketball, table tennis, badminton, and muscle building — in fact, I’m passionate about most kinds of sports.
 These activities not only help me stay healthy and energized, but also bring me a sense of freedom that comes from pushing physical limits and embracing the joy of movement.